 The Tabb Center offers a variety of undergraduate courses in partnership with the Program in Museums and Society.
-Students learn to analyze and interpret primary sources, drawing on our materials in Special Collections, while working with local communities to bring multiple perspectives of the past into conversation.
+Students learn to analyze and interpret primary sources, drawing on and adding to our materials in Special Collections.

 Queer Oral History (Spring 2022)

-This course provided an introduction to queer oral history, a form of insider ethnography that is often interdisciplinary and community-based; denaturalizes notions of self, sexual identity, and community; and often exhibits an inclination toward creative interpretation.
 Engaging critically with queer and oral history theory, students broke into groups and coordinated interviews with 15+ queer Baltimore residents with the aim of archiving a queer reimagining of the city.
-The series of interviews culminated with a listening party at which students shared their audio portraits and website with community members.
+The course culminated with a listening party at which students shared their audio portraits and website with community members.

 View the student website Out In The Open: A Baltimore Queer Oral History Project

 Romance comic books, popular from the late 1940s to the mid-1970s, introduced teenagers to the joys and heartache of love.
 Students enrolled in Romancing the Comic Book learned how these publications transformed from a much-mocked genre to an essential artifact that reveals much about mid-century American life and culture.
 Each class session incorporated hands-on activities with our collections and students collaborated on an online exhibition that showcases the history of the genre.

 View students’ online exhibit: Romancing the Comic Book

 This course examined U.S. queer history in the period immediately before the gay liberation movement, highlighting homophile politics, drag and leather subcultures, transgender organizing, bar- and street-based publics, civil rights activism, and a variety of subcultural practices.
 It examined how we have come to narrate queer history and investigates the ways archival practices shape contemporary conceptions of queer life.